Fine Art BA (Hons)

 UCAS code W100

-You’ll be taught by a highly experienced team of visual practitioners who will support you to explore and experiment with a range of fine art media, such as painting, digital imaging, photography, drawing, sculpture and printmaking.
-You will also have support from academics who will help you to write about your own practice and the work of other artists, whilst also establishing an awareness of industry and sector professionalism.
+You’ll be taught by a highly-experienced team of visual practitioners, who will support you to explore and experiment with a range of fine art media such as painting, digital imaging, photography, drawing, spatial studies and printmaking.
+You will also have support from academics who will help you to write about your own work and that of other artists, whilst also establishing an awareness of industry and sector professionalism.

 With access to your own studio space and specialist equipment, you can be confident that you will have all the necessary resources at hand.
 In addition, small class sizes mean that you will always have regular contact with staff and can tap in to their professional knowledge and expertise so that you can develop to your full potential.